openebs/website/docs/main/troubleshooting/troubleshooting-local-engine.md

 Approach1:

-DO the following on each nodes to stop the transactional update.
+Do the following on each nodes to stop the transactional update.

 ```
 systemctl disable --now rebootmgr.service